Sign In

 • Lagevrio: Adults 18 years and older who are at high risk for getting very sick from COVID-19 and who do not have access to other COVID-19 outpatient treatment options, or other treatment options are not appropriate for them and who have mild to moderate symptoms.

-WHEN do you have to use oral antivirals?
+When do you have to use oral antivirals?

-If you are eligible, start using oral antivirals as soon as possible —no later than 5 days after your first symptoms appear.
+If you are eligible, start using oral antivirals as soon as possible—no later than 5 days after your first symptoms appear.
 These pills are taken at home two times a day for 5 days.

-HOW do you get oral antivirals?
+How do you get oral antivirals?

 Oral antivirals are available with a prescription from a health care provider and through the Test to Treat program.
 Paxlovid may also be prescribed by a state-licensed pharmacist.